Leonetienne/GCrypt/readme.md

 ## What the hell is this?
 An educational project on implementing a block cipher using a feistel network.
-To provide at least some security this is using some DES-inspired tactics like *cipher block chaining* and *output feedback modus*.
+To provide at least some security this is using some DES-inspired modes of operation like *cipher block chaining*.
 This way this provides relatively good diffusion.

 ## Features